Improving Management by Design: Novel Tools for Expanding and Deepening the Business Model Design Space

 On DTF Design Thinking

-One reply to “Improving Management by Design: Novel Tools for Expanding and Deepening the Business Model Design Space”
+One thought on “Improving Management by Design: Novel Tools for Expanding and Deepening the Business Model Design Space”

 Comments are closed.